November 27, 2025

 Any \(W\) that affects \(Y\) and changes with \(X\) will produce confounding even if it does not cause \(X\).

-• this is a new problem
+• this is a new source of confounding (result of our comparison)

 Example: Before and After